 The mechanism of the double push-button folding clasp is similar to the single push-button clasp but it has two push-buttons on either side of the clasp, making it much more secure.

 2. The Deployant Clasps

-The terms deployant clasp and folding clasp are commonly used interchangeably, but there is a slight difference between them.
-Although the deployant clasps are similar to folding clasps in mechanism, they are specifically designed to be used with leather and other non-metal straps.
+The terms “deployant clasp” and “folding clasp” are often used interchangeably, although there is a slight distinction between the two.
+While both types operate on a folding mechanism, deployant clasps are specifically designed for use with leather and non-metal straps.